-Essays earning a score of 2 demonstrate little success in analyzing how Wilson's satire illustrates the unproductive nature of some debates about environmentalism.
-These essays may misunderstand the prompt, misread the passage, fail to analyze the strategies Wilson uses, or substitute a simpler task by responding to the prompt tangentially with unrelated, inaccurate, or inappropriate explanation.
+Essays earning a score of 2 demonstrate little success in analyzing the strategies Marquart uses to characterize the upper Midwest.
+These essays may misunderstand the prompt, misread the passage, fail to analyze the strategies Marquart uses, or substitute a simpler task by responding to the prompt tangentially with unrelated, inaccurate or inappropriate explanation.
 The prose often demonstrates consistent weaknesses in writing, such as grammatical problems, a lack of development or organization, or a lack of control.

-- 1 Essays earning a score of 1 meet the criteria for a score of 2 but are undeveloped, especially simplistic in their explanation, or weak in their control of language. - 0 Indicates an on-topic response that receives no credit, such as one that merely repeats the prompt. - Indicates a blank response or one that is completely off topic.
+- 1 Essays earning a score of 1 meet the criteria for a score of 2 but are undeveloped, especially simplistic in their explanation or weak in their control of language. - 0 Indicates an on-topic response that receives no credit, such as one that merely repeats the prompt. - Indicates a blank response or one that is completely off topic.